ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_profiles_abstract_class.md

 # Profile Abstract Base Class | `Profile(ABC)`

 The Profile class serves as a template for subclasses that represent different types of profiles.
-It initializes the profile with a specified size and sets up the basic structure for storing profile data.
-The profile size attribute is assigned as an integer with the profile `x` and `y` values initliased to empty numpy arrays.
+It initialises the profile with a specified size and sets up the basic structure for storing profile data.
+The profile size attribute is assigned as an integer with the profile `x` and `y` values initialised to empty numpy arrays.

 ## Normalise the profile in `x` | `normalise_profile_x()`